Batman (2013 arcade game)

-Batman is an arcade vehicular combat game based on the DC Comics character Batman, developed by Specular Interactive and released by Raw Thrills in 2013.
+Batman is a vehicular combat game based on the DC Comics character Batman, developed by Specular Interactive and released by Raw Thrills for arcades in 2013.
 The game can be single-player or multi-player (if there is a linked cabinet).

 Gameplay

 In Batman, players control Batman as he drives the Batmobile through Gotham City to recapture supervillain escapees from Arkham Asylum.
 Players can choose to pursue the Joker, Bane, or Mr. Freeze; each of these gameplay routes, available in "easy" and "hard" variations, features a predetermined set of six vehicular combat missions to complete.
 Players must use the Batmobile to chase and eliminate specified targets, such as vehicles filled with henchmen.
-Certain missions feature other Batman villains, such as the Scarecrow, the Penguin and Catwoman, while one mission in each gameplay route sees the player fly The Bat from The Dark Knight Rises.
+Certain missions feature other Batman villains, such as the Scarecrow and Catwoman, while one mission in each gameplay route sees the player fly The Bat from The Dark Knight Rises.
 Weapon upgrades such as a Sky Drone, Batarangs and a Battering Ram can be collected to more quickly and effectively destroy targets.
 A timer is constantly decreasing during gameplay; the remaining time is extended with each mission successfully completed.
 The game ends when the timer fully depletes or the Batmobile is destroyed, at which point the player is given the choice to insert additional credits to resume play or abandon the game.

 The game has a profile system for players to save their game progress and resume at a later time.
 Ten different Batmobile designs from previous Batman media are available for use in the game.
 The full list includes the following: